Each dog reacts distinctively to vacuuming. If your dog remains calm while you clean your home, it’s time to consider whether you can vacuum your dog.

 Some dogs don’t get bothered when a vacuum is running, but others do.
 Some are scared, so avoid vacuuming them.

 Take it near them and keep the vacuum in places where the dog often visits.
-When you are vacuuming the house, make sure to keep the pet near you to get familiarized with the sound of the vacuum.
-Praise and reward your dog during every one step of the cycle of gradually working the vacuum nearer to them.
+When you are vacuuming the house, make sure to keep the pet near you to get familiarized with the sound.

 Dog vacuuming tips

 Never vacuum your pet hair with the ordinary attachment on your vacuum.
 It will unnerve the dog, but at the same time, it’s possibly hurtful and doesn’t work particularly well.

 You’re better off putting some money into a specific machine that uses softer bristles made especially for your dog’s skin and hair.
 These attachments make the experience more soothing.

 The goal: Remove dog hair without making your pet nervous or afraid.

 It does not create the same suction as a usual attachment, and the suction makes the vacuum potentially harmful.

 Move slowly by drawing the vacuum nearer and closer.
 Start by just cleaning your dog for a couple of seconds.
 Praise and reward your dog for his good behavior.

 Using a dog vacuum attachment is an integral approach to prep your dog.